nxrighthere/ValveSockets-CSharp/README.md

 #### SendType
 Definitions of a flags for `NetworkingSockets.SendMessageToConnection()` function:

-`SendType.Unreliable` unreliable, delivery of message is not guaranteed.
+`SendType.Unreliable` unreliable, delivery of message is not guaranteed, the message may be delivered out of order.

-`SendType.Reliable` reliable, a message must be received by the target connection and resend attempts should be made until the message is delivered.
+`SendType.Reliable` reliable ordered, a message must be received by the target connection and resend attempts should be made until the message is delivered.

 `SendType.NoNagle` a message will not be grouped with other messages within a timer.